ghanemar/aurora/docs/ai-context/project-structure.md

 - ✅ Alembic migrations with management utilities
 - ✅ FastAPI application (`src/main.py`) running on port 8001 with CORS middleware and health check endpoint
 - ✅ Authentication system (`src/api/`) with JWT tokens (30-day expiration), bcrypt password hashing, and protected endpoints
-- ✅ Pydantic v2 schemas (`src/api/schemas/`) for validators, partners, agreements, and validator registry with strict validation
+- ✅ Pydantic v2 schemas (`src/api/schemas/`) for validators, partners, agreements, partner wallets, and validator registry with strict validation
-- ✅ Repository pattern (`src/repositories/`) with generic base class and specific repositories for all entities including validator registry
+- ✅ Repository pattern (`src/repositories/`) with generic base class and specific repositories for all entities including validator registry and partner wallets
-- ✅ Service layer (`src/core/services/`) with ValidatorService for P&L and registry operations
+- ✅ Service layer (`src/core/services/`) with ValidatorService for P&L and registry operations, PartnerWalletService for wallet management with duplicate detection
-- ✅ API routers (`src/api/routers/`) with dashboard stats endpoints and validators registry CRUD operations
+- ✅ API routers (`src/api/routers/`) with dashboard stats endpoints, validators registry CRUD operations, and partner wallets CRUD with bulk upload
 - ✅ Test framework with async database fixtures
 - ✅ Type checking with mypy, linting with ruff and black
 - ✅ Security infrastructure with password hashing, JWT, and structured logging